 Y’all, I think you’ll agree that a stinky dog isn’t much fun to be around.

 So what’s a dog mom to do with a not-so-fresh dog in the middle of winter?
-I’m so glad you asked: DIY dry dog shampoo!
+I’m so glad you asked.
+The answer is simple: DIY dry dog shampoo!

 This blog post contains affiliate links.
 If you make a purchase using these links, I may receive a small commission at no additional charge to you.
 Thank you for supporting my blog and small business!